SUPPORTING PROFESSIONAL DEVELOPMENT FOR OUTSTANDING YOUNG FEMALE AND GENDER DIVERSE JAZZ MUSICIANS

 PREVIOUS WINNERS

-Trombonist: Alex Silver, Guitarist: Jess Green, Drummer: Ali Foster, Bassist: Hannah James, Saxophonist: Harriet Harding & bassist: Jessica Dunn*(The JRMA award facilitated the creation of Sirens Big Band), Trumpeter: Ellen Kirkwood, Drummer :Jodie Michael Pianist :Emma Grace Stephenson, Guitarist: Hilary Geddes, Guitarist, Lucy Gifford
+Trombonist: Alex Silver, Guitarist: Jess Green, Drummer: Ali Foster, Bassist: Hannah James, Saxophonist: Harri Harding & bassist: Jessica Dunn*(The JRMA award facilitated the creation of Sirens Big Band), Trumpeter: Ellen Kirkwood, Drummer :Jodie Michael Pianist :Emma Grace Stephenson, Guitarist: Hilary Geddes, Guitarist, Lucy Gifford